Today's Saturday • 12 mins read

 5. Lectures And Fragments by Musonius Rufus

-Gaius Musonius Rufus was one of the greatest Stoic philosophers of ancient Rome.
-He was a highly respected teacher.
-He was called The Roman Socrates.
+Gaius Musonius Rufus was a great Stoic master in ancient Rome.
+He was highly respected and was called The Roman Socrates.

 Musonius had many illustrious pupils.
-However, his greatest student was Epictetus, who mentions him several times in The Discourses.
+His greatest student was Epictetus, who mentions him several times in The Discourses.

 The best ones of Musonius Rufus’ works to buy are: